davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/john/chapters/john-1/verses/john-1-28/john-1-28-niv.md

 title: "John 1:28 NIV"
 ⬅️: "John 1:27 NIV"
 ➡️: "John 1:29 NIV"
-attribution: "John 1:28 NIV"
 New International Version of: "John 1:28"
-quote: "This all happened at Bethany on the other side of the Jordan, where John was baptizing.”"
+verse: "This all happened at Bethany on the other side of the Jordan, where John was baptizing.”"
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---